This Day In Writing History

 The Mercenary Revolt took place shortly after the First Punic War broke out.
 At the time Flaubert wrote his novel, this was a rarely studied period in history.
 The author went to Carthage to do his research; his primary source was book one of The Histories by the legendary ancient Greek historian Polybius.

 Salammbô proved to be a masterpiece that restored the reputation of Flaubert as one of France's greatest writers.
 He had been denounced by the conservative establishment and the Church as a mere pornographer.

 Gustave Flaubert's last great novel, Sentimental Education (1869) was set amid the French revolution of 1848 and the founding of the Second French Empire - the regime of Napoleon III, which would rule from 1852 to 1870 - as seen through the eyes of a young man named Frederic Moreau.

 Flaubert died of a stroke in 1880 at the age of 58.

 "Writing is a dog's life, but the only life worth living." - Gustave Flaubert

-Today's video features a reading from Gustave Flaubert's classic novel, Madame Bovary.
+Today's video features a complete reading of Gustave Flaubert's classic short story, A Simple Heart.
 Enjoy!